hdog27/homelab-IDS-alerts/README.md

 The result: alerts land on my phone as `TIME SENSITIVE` push notifications with the signature name, direction, and severity.

 **On the OPNsense shell:** OPNsense's console uses a restricted `tcsh` that mangles multi-line paste and heredocs.
-To deploy/edit the script reliably I base64-encoded it and decoded straight to disk, sidestepping the shell's paste quirks:
+To deploy/edit the script reliably, I base64 encoded and decoded straight to disk, sidestepping the shell's paste quirks:

 ```sh
 echo '<base64-blob>' | openssl base64 -d -A > /usr/local/bin/suricata-pushover.py